bozonx/llm-gateway-microservice/docs/api.md

 ## POST `/{API_BASE_PATH}/v1/llm/chat`

-OpenAI-compatible chat endpoint with minor extensions.
+OpenAI-compatible chat endpoint (Chat Completions) with minor extensions.
+Note: OpenAI's modern Responses API is not used in v1; migration can be considered in a future version.

 Request body: